Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 ### Chain of Custody

-The chain of custody refers to the chronological documentation showing the seizure, custody, control, transfer, analysis, and disposition of physical or electronic evidence during the course of an investigation.
+The chain of custody refers to the chronological documentation showing the seizure, custody, control, transfer, analysis, and disposal of physical or electronic evidence during the course of an investigation.
 The chain of custody is required to guarantee that the evidence has not been tampered with, so it is admissible in a court of law.